Guidance for Faculty

 - Synchronous meetings must be recorded for students who are ill or for students who have other accommodations.

-- Don’t forget to check your syllabus for language referencing Blackboard instead of Canvas.
+- Don’t forget to check your syllabi for language referencing Blackboard instead of Canvas.
 The syllabus templates (graphic) or (standard) have been updated to include Canvas information and you are free to copy-paste information into your own syllabi.

 - Use of the course templates is very strongly encouraged, but not required.
 The templates are meant to provide you with a best-practice method of setting up an online course; however, if you have taught online in the past and what you were doing worked for you and your students, by all means you should keep doing that!
 For examples of what you can do with a course homepage, visit this Canvas community page.